Loudspeaker Directivity: An Ongoing Experimental Survey

 This work is sponsored by the Sony Corporation of America

-Loudspeaker directivity is the extent to which loudspeakers focus the sound in a particular direction (typically towards the listener) instead of broadcasting it in all directions around the room.
+Loudspeaker directivity is the extent to which the sound radiated by a loudspeaker is focused in a particular direction (e.g. toward the listener) rather than broadcasted in all directions around the room.
 It is the single most important loudspeaker property for 3D audio with crosstalk cancellation (XTC), since room reflections directly degrade the level of XTC.
 There is a very high correlation between loudspeakers with high directivity and high XTC levels.
-Consequently, the 3D3A lab is conducting detailed measurements of the directivity of various loudspeakers measured in the lab's anechoic chamber.
-Such a study on loudspeaker directivity is also important for our ongoing Sony-sponsored research on head-externalization of 3D sound through headphones, since some of the relevant techniques rely on emulating the radiation characteristics of real loudspeakers.
+Consequently, the 3D3A Lab is conducting detailed measurements of the directivity of various loudspeakers in the lab's anechoic chamber.
+This study on loudspeaker directivity is also important for our ongoing Sony-sponsored research on head-externalization of 3D sound through headphones, since some of the relevant techniques rely on emulating the radiation characteristics of real loudspeakers.

 Guide to understanding the table